emmetog/page-hit-counter/README.md

 A sample application which counts hits to a page

 This is a simple application that shows the amount of times the page has been seen.
-It's an example PHP web application that uses a MySQL database.
+It's an example Flask python web application that uses a Redis database.